How to paint buffalo check pattern using your Cricut.

 Buffalo Check stencil file

-Now you will want to use my cut file to create this stencil.
-All my cut files are free I just ask that you sign up to be a Weekend Craft VIP member.
+You will find step by step instructions on how to make a buffalo check stencil here.
+Did you know all my cut files are free I just ask that you sign up to be a Weekend Craft VIP member.
 You will have access to all of my printables and cut files.